jweyrich/babysniff/README.md

 # babysniff

-A simple network sniffer for Linux and macOS written from scratch without any libraries.
+A zero-dependency network sniffer, written from scratch, that supports emulated and native cBPF.
+Runs on Linux, BSD and macOS.
+Currently supports ETH, ARP, IP, ICMP, TCP, UDP, DNS.

 It's a toy tool that I created to learn more about network protocols.
-It's rudimentary when compared to tcpdump or wireshark.
+It's still rudimentary when compared to tcpdump or wireshark.

+> [!WARNING]
+> This repo is a work in progress!

 ## Supported protocols